 The Short Coat Podcast feed image

-What to expect for med students moving from classroom to exam room The beginning of clerkships mark a medical student’s progress from theoretical learning to practical application of what they’ve been taught.
-This past week, our M2s received a 4-day long orientation to clerkships (we call it “transitions week”), and M2s Samantha Gardner and Alexis Baker were joined by M3s Fallon Jung and Zach Case to talk about this important milestone.
-What are clerkships like?
-How will students know what to actually do?
-Who will they be working with?
-What are residents and attendings looking for when they evaluate a clerkship student?
-How should they react when a patient says something out-of-pocket?
-There’s so much to be learned in clerkships…including that they really are prepared to enter the real world, even if they don’t yet feel it!
-Episode credits: Producer: Fallon Jung Co-hosts: Zach Case, Samantha Gardner, Alexis Backer The views and opinions expressed on this podcast belong solely to the individuals who share them.
+Building community through experiences Tradition is a big part of medical school–med students willingly tie themselves to comedy shows, charity 5Ks, and yearly ceremonies when they’re already drowning in anatomy and mechanisms of health and disease.
+This episode pulls back the curtain on the weird, wonderful, and occasionally dark traditions that make medical school way more than just textbooks and exams.
+M2s Riley Dean and Megan Perry, M3 Fallon Jung, and M1 Isa Perez-Sandi, along with special guest Nit Anantharaman from Pitt Med reveal the traditions that bind students and their schools.
+Med school comedy shows like CCOM’s Frolics and Pitt’s Scope and Scalpel sketch nights to medical student philanthropy events that involve bench-pressing competitions and 5Ks.
+Then there are the ceremonies that honor body donors, match day medical school chaos complete with secret envelopes and mystery themes, and how medical student community building happens through shared misery and ridiculous inside jokes.
+This is real talk about how these medical education rituals create the bonds that get you through the hard experiences, why medical humanities writing contests and art shows matter more than you’d think, and honest insights into med student life.
+Plus, the hosts take a pop quiz about worldwide med school traditions (French cave blindfolding, anyone?) that’ll make you appreciate your own school’s quirks.
+Whether you’re navigating pre-med student life or already deep in the weeds of medical training, you’ll walk away understanding why these seemingly random traditions aren’t just fun—they’re survival mechanisms that transform classmates into lifelong colleagues.
+Episode credits: Producer: Isa Perez-Sandi Co-hosts: Isa Perez-Sandi, Megan Perry, Riley Dean, Fallon Jung Guest: Nit Anantharaman The views and opinions expressed on this podcast belong solely to the individuals who share them.
 They do not represent the positions of the University of Iowa, the Carver College of Medicine, or the State of Iowa.
 All discussions are intended for entertainment purposes only and should not be taken as professional, legal, financial, or medical advice.
 Nothing said on this podcast should be used to diagnose, treat, or prevent any medical condition.
 Always seek qualified professional guidance for personal decisions.
 We Want to Hear From You: YOUR VOICE MATTERS!
 We welcome your feedback, listener questions, and shower thoughts.
 Do you agree or disagree with something we said today?
 Did you hear something really helpful?
 Can we answer a question for you?
 Are we delivering a podcast you want to keep listening to?
 Let us know at https://theshortcoat.com/tellus and we’ll put your message in a future episode.
 Or email theshortcoats@gmail.com.
 We need to know more about you! https://surveys.blubrry.com/theshortcoat (email a screenshot of the confirmation screen to theshortcoats@gmail.com with your mailing address and Dave will mail you a thank you package!)
 The Short Coat Podcast is FeedSpot’s Top Iowa Student Podcast, and its Top Iowa Medical Podcast!
 Thanks for listening!
 We do more things on… Instagram: https://www.instagram.com/theshortcoat YouTube: https://www.youtube.com/theshortcoat You deserve to be happy and healthy.
 If you’re struggling with racism, harassment, hate, your mental health, or some other crisis, visit http://theshortcoat.com/help, and send additions to the resources there to theshortcoats@gmail.com.
 We love you.
+AI disclosure: Voices of host, co-hosts, and guests are human.
+Some other voices–such as listener questions or questions/comments from the internet–may be AI generated.